GitHubDragonFly/HTML_CSS_JS_Flask/README.md

  - GLTF viewer also includes an experimental extras / morph targets button (with letter "X") which was tested as working with this example:
    - `https://raw.githubusercontent.com/mrdoob/three.js/master/examples/models/gltf/RobotExpressive/RobotExpressive.glb`
    - subsequent clicks of the button will run any subsequent morph target one at the time
-   - the facial expressions of the mentioned example are located at X6-X7-X8 for `Head_4` object, while X0 to X5 contain those same expressions but for `Head_2` and `Head_3` objects, which are parts of the whole `Head` and I am not really sure why those facial expressions exist as such
+   - visible facial expressions of the mentioned example are located at X6-X7-X8 for `Head_4` object, while X0 to X5 contain those same expressions but for `Head_2` and `Head_3` objects, which don't seem to have any functionality
    - do note that the above example seems to have some faults in it and has shown some disconnects and material issues, which are not necessarily visible in all viewers due to coding and design approach (try it in the viewers mentioned in the `Resources` section, with Don McCurdy's `GLTF Viewer` actually showing how many errors were detected)
    - other examples, like `Horse.glb` or `Parrot.glb`, will be showing those morph targets like frames of the animation itself
  - PLY viewer now includes STL file loader